A Bag of PrettyLitter

 #4 They’re in heat

-The term "in heat" is used to describe the point at which your cat has reached puberty and has sexually matured.
+The term "in heat" is used to describe the point at which your female cat has reached puberty and has sexually matured.
 When this occurs, your cat's meowing may lead to excessive vocalization, or a behavior such as yowling, as they try to let others know that they are seeking to mate.
 Typically, "in heat season" occurs in spring and autumn but varies depending on the cat.
 In this case, the best way to stop a cat from meowing is to take your cat to the veterinarian to get fixed.
 Keep in mind, though, that only female cats go in heat.
 Male cats don't experience this phenomenon.

 #5 They want to be let outside